Kairalgravito/TrippleN390/README.md

 - 👋 Hi, I’m alessiok
-- 👀 I’m interested in solving puzzles, writing, reading and listening to music
+- 👀 I’m interested in solving puzzles, writing, coding and listening to music
 - 🌱 I’m currently learning Python and JavaScript
-- 💞️ I’m looking to collaborate on the moon project
-- 📫 How to reach me via email?

 <!---
 TrippleN390/TrippleN390 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.